-The objective of the project is to manage the risks from recurring droughts, floods, landslides and erosion - both from current risks and under future climate change - through an integrated water, agriculture and natural resource management approach.
+The overall objective of the project is to manage the risks from recurring droughts both from current risks and under future climate change - through an integrated water, agriculture and natural resource management approach.
 This is complemented with a climate resilient livelihoods diversification programme.
-The programme is targeted in climate sensitive and vulnerable areas of Ethiopia.